ShaileshKumar005/Educational_Initiatives_Coding/README.md

 ### MessageService with BuilderPattern

+The **Message Service** project utilizes the **Builder Pattern** to construct various messaging instances efficiently. `App.java` demonstrates the creation and usage of different message types, including `Email`, `SMS`, and `WhatsApp`.
+The `Message` class provides a foundation for setting essential fields, while `MessagingService.java` offers common functionalities across message types.
+Specific message types like `TextMessage` and `MultimediaMessage` extend the base class to handle content management and multimedia features, ensuring flexible and modular message creation.

 App.java
  Demonstrates the creation and usage of various messaging service instances.

 Email.java
  Represents an email message with recipient, subject, and body fields.

 Message.java
  Defines methods for setting recipient, subject, and body for messages.

 MessagingService.java
  Provides common messaging functionalities for different message types.

 SMS.java
  Represents an SMS message with recipient and content fields.

 MultimediaMessage.java
  Extends Message to include multimedia content like images or videos.

 TextMessage.java
  Represents a basic text message with content management.

 WhatsApp.java
  Represents a WhatsApp message with recipient and content fields.

  # Astronaut Daily Schedule Organizer